yohasebe/rsyntaxtree/README.md

 ### Web Interface

-Working web interface is available at http://yohasebe.com/rsyntaxtree .
+Working web interface of a previous version of RSyntaxTree is available at http://yohasebe.com/rsyntaxtree .
+New version will be deployed soon.

 ### Installation